aleshaleksey/fansys23/06-abilities.md

 ___
 #### Counterstrike

 **Description**: Gain an attack of opportunity against an attacker striking you with any melee attack.
+In doing so lose your "shield" and "evasion" bonus to HiT against the next targeted attack made against you.

 **Prerequisite**: 6 SP dice.

+**Limitations**: A character that performs "counterstrike" loses its ["shield" and "evasion" bonus](02-base-rules.md#components-of-hit) to HiT against the next targeted attack made against it.

+**Special**:

+- A character with ["foresight"](#foresight) does not lose its "evasion" bonus to HiT after using "counterstrike".
+- A character with ["weapon mastery"](#weapon-mastery) in the weapon used to make the "counterstrike" or ["shield master"](#shield-master) does not lose its "shield" to HiT after using counterstrike.

 **Original state**: In melee, only attacks with weapons the attacker is not proficient with provoke attacks of opportunity.